beerd7017/dennis-stepp-blog/content/post/stength-finder-2020.md

 +++

 In November of 2017, I wrote [a post](https://www.dennis-stepp.com/post/strengths/) about the results of Strength Finders: a [personal assessment](https://www.gallupstrengthscenter.com) developed by American psychologist, Donald O. Clifton.
 This assessment has helped me over the last few years of my career.
 A colleague of mine suggested that I retake the assessment and the result both surprised and also didn't surprise me.

-Understanding your strengths and behaviors can help you be more effective in your career and personal life.
-We are naturally good at certain things and we work better with some people better than others.
-I think it's important to not only understand yourself but the team you work with as well.

 # StrengthsFinder